apple/swift-protobuf/Documentation/STYLE_GUIDELINES.md

 * Method and property names should make use sites form grammatical English sentences.
 For example,
-  * Methods without side-effects (i.e., which return something) should be named with a noun or noun phrase; for example, `serializedSize()`.
+  * Methods without side-effects (that is, which return something) should be named with a noun or noun phrase; for example, `serializedSize()`.
   * Methods with side-effects that return `Void` should be named with imperative verbs or verb phrases; for example, `encode(value:)`.